5 easy, budget-friendly fall decor tips…

 I honestly believe if you followed this one tip, and no others, you would pretty quickly fall in love with your own fall home.

 Listen, I love me some Homegoods as much as the next gal.
 Maybe even more.
 Some have their zen time at yoga class.
 For me, it’s wandering the aisles, zoning out at the loveliness in Homegoods.
 BUT, we must know when to say when.

-If you dream of pumpkin placemats, then maybe it’s ok to purchase.
+Then, if you find yourself dreaming of pumpkin placemats, then maybe it’s ok to purchase.
 Otherwise, let’s proceed to decorate sans the placemats, ok?

 And if you see something that’s super cute and festive that you like, why not try making it yourself?
 So many seasonal decor items are fun projects for crafting, anyhow.
 And many times, you can make it for so much less than you would buy it for.

 This little pom pom pumpkin in our daughter’s room is one of my favorite seasonal crafts we’ve tackled!
 We had so much fun making it together, too…much more fun than plopping a random pumpkin statuette into a shopping cart.